I Didn't Know I Was Looking for Love

 "I Didn't Know I Was Looking for Love" is a song written by Ben Watt and Tracey Thorn of Everything but the Girl.
-The band originally released the song in June 1993 as a track on their extended play (EP) of the same name, which reached number 72 on the UK Singles Chart.
+The band originally released the song in June 1993 as a track on their extended play (EP) I Didn't Know I Was Looking for Love, which reached number 72 on the UK Singles Chart.
 It was covered by English singer Karen Ramirez in 1998, whose version became a chart hit in several countries.

 Karen Ramirez version

 The song was covered by British singer Karen Ramirez and released as her second single from her album Distant Dreams in 1998, with the shorter title of "Looking for Love".
 This version peaked at number eight on the UK Singles Chart in June 1998 and topped the US Dance Club Play chart in 2001.
 It additionally peaked at number five in Hungary and number 10 in Italy.
 On the Eurochart Hot 100, "Looking for Love" reached number 45 in August 1998.
 Ramirez's version of the song was well received and garnered mainly positive reviews from critics.